amalverse/amalverse/README.md

 ## 👋 **Hey there!
 I'm Amal Kishor**
-A passionate **Web Developer** with expertise in **Frontend, Backend, and DSA in Java**.
+A passionate **Web Developer** with expertise in **Frontend and Backend**.
 I love building interactive web applications, solving coding challenges, and continuously learning new technologies.

 ---

 ## 📌 **About Me**
 - 🎓 Engineering Graduate | Web & Software Developer
 - 💻 I specialize in **MERN Stack, PHP, SQL, and Frontend Development**
-- 🏆 Currently enhancing my **DSA skills in Java**
+- 🏆 Currently enhancing my **DSA skills**
 - 📚 Preparing for **Web Developer Role in Tech and IT Company**
 - 🎯 Love problem-solving, open-source contributions, and tech innovations